-Emergency SWISS landing in Graz due to technical problem
+Emergency SWISS landing in Graz caused by technical problem

 Generated with artificial intelligence.

-Listening: Emergency SWISS landing in Graz due to technical problem
+Listening: Emergency SWISS landing in Graz caused by technical problem

 The emergency landing of a Swiss International Air Lines (SWISS) aircraft in Graz, Austria, on Monday was due to a technical issue, Swiss authorities have said.
 Investigations into the incident are ongoing.